thanhqtran/thanhqtran.github.io/research.md

 ## Working Papers

+(1) Fertility and Career Choices in an Overlapping Generations Model with Sandwich Caregivers (R&R)

-(1) The Explosive Growth and Rapid Contraction of an Overlapping-Generations Economy.
-(JMP).
+(2) The Explosive Growth and Rapid Contraction of an Overlapping-Generations Economy.

-(2) Fertility and R&D-based Growth: The Role of Higher Education.
+(3) Fertility and R&D-based Growth: The Role of Higher Education.

-(3) Dual Caregiving and Survival of the Economy.
+(4) Dual Caregiving and Survival of the Economy.

 ## Work in Progress

-(1) Fertility and Career Choices in an Overlapping Generations Model with Sandwich Caregivers.

-(2) The Impact of Air Pollution on Child Growth in Myanmar: Insights from the 2015-2016 DHS and Satellite Data (*with Sophia Lay, Akira Hibiki*).
+(1) The Impact of Air Pollution on Child Growth in Myanmar: Insights from the 2015-2016 DHS and Satellite Data (*with Sophia Lay, Akira Hibiki*).

 ## Conferences
 ### Past Presentations